Oluwole-Oni/Instacart-Grocery-Basket-Analysis/README.md

  - Seaborn for visualization
  - Scipy for mathematicval computation

+**FOLDERS**
+01 Project Management: Contain the project brief.

+02 Data: has two subfolders (Note: Data folder was not uploaded due to its large file size)
+ - Original Data: Original datasets.
+ - Prepared Data: Cleaned data used for analysis.

+03 Scripts: Python code for the analysis, executed using Jupyter notebooks.

+04 Analysis: Contain all visualizations used for exploratory analysis and insight.

+05 Sent to Client: Final Excel presentation.

  **NOTE**
   Instacart is a real company that’s made their data available online.
-However, the contents of this project brief have been fabricated for the purpose of this Achievement.
+However, the contents of this project brief have been fabricated for the purpose of this Project.